 Prior to joining Metropolitan, Estrada was First Deputy Commissioner of the City of Chicago’s Department of Family and Support Services (DFSS).
 Before that he served as Executive Director of Erie Neighborhood House in Chicago, where his accomplishments included creating Erie Elementary Charter School.

 Estrada is a Trustee of the University of Illinois, Fellow of the German Marshall Fund, and member of the Executive Council of Chicago Mayor Rahm Emanuel’s Early Childhood Task Force.
 He serves as Board Vice President of Leadership Greater Chicago, chairs the Finance Committee of the Woods Fund of Chicago, and is active on the Chicago Council on Global Affairs’ Emerging Leaders Committee and Task Force on Immigration and Economic Competiveness.

-Estrada’s educational background is grounded in social services and business, including an MBA from the University of Illinois at Chicago, an M.A. in Social Service Policy and Administration from the University of Chicago, and a B.S. in Psychology from Loyola University of Chicago.
+Recent awards include being named the Leadership Greater Chicago 2013 Distinguished Fellow as well as receiving the City Club of Chicago John A. McDermott Award for Distinguished Social Leadership.
+Estrada has an MBA from the University of Illinois at Chicago, a Masters in Policy and Administration from the University of Chicago, and a B.S. in Psychology from Loyola University of Chicago.